skashtanov/simpl/README.md

 ### Warning

 This realization ignores ABI compatibility, because with PIMPL, you always have a member with `sizeof(T*)`, with SIMPL you'll have `sizeof(T)` bytes.
-So if `sizeof(T)` increases, you'll lose ABI compatibility.
+So after changing of `sizeof(T)`, you'll lose ABI compatibility.
 If that's not critical, use SIMPL.

 ## Usage